wksnders/David-Portfolio/README.md

 ContactFormErrorMessage: "Something went wrong.
 Please try again."
 ContactFormSendingMessage: "Sending..."
 ```
 The keys on the left are not translated in a given translation file.
-Only the text within the "quotation marks" on the right and denoted with a seperate color from each key above is what changes when localizing to a new language.
+Only the text within the "quotation marks" on the right (and denoted with a seperate color from the keys) is what changes when localizing to a new language.
 For example:

 ```yaml
 ContactFormPageTitle: "문의하기"